Portuguese Cortes

 Delegates (procuradores) not only considered the king's proposals, but, in turn, also used the Cortes to submit petitions of their own to the royal council on a myriad of matters, e.g. extending and confirming town privileges, punishing abuses of officials, introducing new price controls, constraints on Jews, pledges on coinage, etc. The royal response to these petitions became enshrined as ordinances and statutes, thus giving the Cortes the aspect of a legislature.
 These petitions were originally referred to as aggravamentos (grievances) then artigos (articles) and eventually capitulos (chapters).
 In a Cortes-Gerais, petitions were discussed and voted upon separately by each estate and required the approval of at least two of the three estates before being passed up to the royal council.
 The proposal was then subject to royal veto (either accepted or rejected by the king in its entirety) before becoming law.

 Nonetheless, the exact extent of Cortes power was ambiguous.
 Kings insisted on their ancient prerogative to promulgate laws independently of the Cortes.
 The compromise, in theory, was that ordinances enacted in Cortes could only be modified or repealed by Cortes.
 But even that principle was often circumvented or ignored in practice.

-The Cortes probably had their heyday in the 14th and 15th centuries, reaching their apex when the usurping John I of Portugal relied almost wholly upon the bourgeoisie for his power.
+The Cortes probably had their heyday in the 14th and 15th centuries, reaching their apex when the usurping John I of Portugal relied almost wholly upon the commoners for his power.
 For a period after the 1383–1385 Crisis, the Cortes were convened almost annually.
 But as time went on, they became less important.
-Portuguese monarchs, tapping into the riches of the Portuguese empire overseas, grew less dependent on Cortes subsidies and convened them less frequently.
+Portuguese monarchs, tapping into the riches of the Portuguese Empire overseas, grew less dependent on Cortes subsidies and convened them less frequently.
 John II (r.1481-1495) used them to break the high nobility, but dispensed with them otherwise.
 Manuel I (r.1495-1521) convened them only four times in his long reign.
 By the time of Sebastian (r.1554–1578), the Cortes was practically an irrelevance.